A Jury of Their Queers: Reception

+Writing for Vulture, Matt Rogers and Bowen Yang rated the episode three out of five stars.
+Kevin O'Keeffe of INTO Magazine described the final lip-sync contest as "emotional".
 Bernardo Sim included the episode in Screen Rants 2020 overview of the best and worst episode of each season.
 He said "A Jury of Their Queers" was the worst of the third season and wrote, "All in all, one would be hard-pressed to find a fan that does not have passionate negative feelings toward this episode."
+Brett White included Shangela's loss in Decider 2021 overview of the show's ten "most shocking gags".
+In 2024, Laura Rodini of the Rogue Valley Times described the final lip-sync as a "tear-the-house-down performance".